dashingsoft/pyarmor/docs/advanced.rst

     pyarmor obfuscate --restrict foo.py

-In restrict mode, each function is obfuscated before it's called.
+Each function is obfuscated before it's called.
 Once it's executed, it will not be obfuscated again.

 And if adding ``print`` in the obfuscated script::